mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 });
 ```

 See this nested structure, this is not what we have in *synchronous* code.
 So, if all these functions were *synchronous*, our code will end up looking like this.
 Let me show you.
 So this is the *synchronous* version of the same code.
 You would have a *console.log* to display *Before*.
 Then, we would call *getUser* and give it an argument of *1*.
-We would get a *user* object
+We would get a *user* object and we would store it in a constant called *user*.
+Then we would call *getRepositories* and give it *user.gitHubUsername*.
+This will return an array of repositories and we would store it in a constant called *repo*.
+And then we would call *getCommits* and pass maybe the first repository *repos[0]* as the argument, and get all the commits and store it in a constant called *commits*.